jacobobryant/biff/docs/01-tutorial/04-communities.md

 ```

-Run `bb dev`, go to `localhost:8080`, and sign in if you aren't already.
+Run `clj -M:dev dev`, go to `localhost:8080`, and sign in if you aren't already.
 Then create a community:

 ![Screenshot of the "New community" button](/img/tutorial/create-community-1.png)